deadlydog/deadlydog.github.io/_posts/2013-10-15-powershell-functions-to-delete-old-files-and-empty-directories.md

 The **Remove-EmptyDirectories** function removes all empty directories under the given path, and optionally (via the DeletePathIfEmpty switch) the path directory itself if it is empty after cleaning up the other directories.
 It also takes a couple parameters that may be specified if you only want to delete the empty directories that were created before a certain date, or that haven’t been written to since a certain date.

-The **Remove-FilesCreatedBeforeDate** and **Remove-FilesNotModifiedAfterDate** functions are very similar to each other.&#160; They delete all files under the given path whose Created Date or Last Written To Date, respectfully, is less than the given DateTime.&#160; They then call the Remove-EmptyDirectories function with the provided date to clean up any left over empty directories.
+The **Remove-FilesCreatedBeforeDate** and **Remove-FilesNotModifiedAfterDate** functions are very similar to each other.
+They delete all files under the given path whose Created Date or Last Written To Date, respectfully, is less than the given DateTime.
+They then call the Remove-EmptyDirectories function with the provided date to clean up any left over empty directories.

-To call the last 2 functions, just provide the path to the file/directory that you want it to delete if older than the given date-time.&#160; Here are some examples of calling all the functions:
+To call the last 2 functions, just provide the path to the file/directory that you want it to delete if older than the given date-time.
+Here are some examples of calling all the functions:

 <div id="scid:C89E2BDB-ADD3-4f7a-9810-1B7EACF446C1:0c7dde8c-4381-4077-936d-b33119373a95" class="wlWriterEditableSmartContent" style="float: none; padding-bottom: 0px; padding-top: 0px; padding-left: 0px; margin: 0px; display: inline; padding-right: 0px">
   <pre style=white-space:normal>